prasanthcode/Lexisg-frontend-intern-test/README.md

 ```

 ### UI Flow:
-1. Citations appear below the bot’s message with a "View in PDF" button.
+1. Citations appear below the bot’s message with a **"View in PDF"** button.
-2. When clicked, a popup opens and shows the corresponding PDF.
+2. When clicked, a popup opens and displays the corresponding PDF.
-3. The quoted text is passed to the popup (`highlightText`) for future enhancement like in-document highlighting.
+3. The quoted text is passed to the popup as `highlightText` for potential future enhancement (e.g. automatic highlighting inside the document).

 ---